zamazan4ik/awesome-pgo/article/article.md

 * ECL: https://gitlab.com/embeddable-common-lisp/ecl/-/issues/725
 * ABCL: https://github.com/armedbear/abcl/issues/646

+### Crystal

+I don't know much about the [Crystal lang](https://crystal-lang.org/) - never tried to use it.
+I wasn't able to find any trace of PGO in its sources, documentation, discussions, etc. It's a pity since AFAIK Crystal is meant to be a performance-oriented language.
+Anyway, I [created](https://forum.crystal-lang.org/t/implement-profile-guided-optimization-pgo-for-crystal-lang/7234) a discussion about introducing PGO to the language - hopefully one day it will get enough interest from the Crystal dev team but not today.

 ### Other programming langs

 Excuse me if I didn't mention before Your Favorite Language - I tried to gather information about languages about which I at least heard something and where at least there is a chance to find the PGO support.
 I also reviewed a lot of less known programming languages and their compilers (like [Circle](https://www.circle-lang.org/), [Odin](https://github.com/odin-lang/Odin/discussions/3081), and many-many others) and can conclude that (almost) non of them support PGO in its compiler.
 Yes, I understand the reasons - some languages don't care much about the target performance, some of them are too young to implement PGO (there are more important features to implement), some projects simply do not have enough human resources to implement PGO in their compilers (and LLVM is not a universal answer in many situations.
 Even with LLVM the Rustc compiler [had](https://rust-lang.github.io/compiler-team/working-groups/pgo/) a dedicated working group for implementing PGO).
 But hey - if you develop a **performance-oriented** language with an AoT compilation model - please consider adding PGO into your compiler.
 Without it, you lose too many optimization opportunities.